awsdocs/amazon-eks-user-guide/doc_source/ebs-csi-migration-faq.md

 For more information, see [Kubernetes`1.23`: Kubernetes In\-Tree to CSI Volume Migration Status Update](https://kubernetes.io/blog/2021/12/10/storage-in-tree-to-csi-migration-status-update/) on the Kubernetes blog\.

 To help you migrate from the in\-tree plugin to CSI drivers, the `CSIMigration` and `CSIMigrationAWS` flags are enabled by default on Amazon EKS version `1.23` and later clusters\.
 These flags enable your cluster to translate the in\-tree APIs to their equivalent CSI APIs\.
 These flags are set on the Kubernetes control plane managed by Amazon EKS and in the `kubelet` settings configured in Amazon EKS optimized AMIs\. **If you have Pods using Amazon EBS volumes in your cluster, you must install the Amazon EBS CSI driver before updating your cluster to version `1.23`\.** If you don't, volume operations such as provisioning and mounting might not work as expected\.
-For more information, see [Store Kuberentes volumes with Amazon EBS](ebs-csi.md)\.
+For more information, see [Store Kubernetes volumes with Amazon EBS](ebs-csi.md)\.

 **Note**
 The in\-tree `StorageClass` provisioner is named `kubernetes.io/aws-ebs`\.
 The Amazon EBS CSI `StorageClass` provisioner is named `ebs.csi.aws.com`\.